informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Entries-for-the-Functional-Assay-Handbook.md

 ## Requirement:

-* You must have editing access via the **kidney-writers** group.
-If you are not already a member, please [join the **kidney-writers** group](https://app.globus.org/groups/af0b4010-5b75-11e6-9575-22000aef184d/about) group using this link.
-Choose to sign in via your institution (use the dropdown list), Google or ORCID and then follow the prompts.
-When you get to the kidney-writers page, click to **Join this group** button and I’ll approve ASAP.
+* Make sure you are in the correct Globus authentication group ([follow the instructions on this page](accessing-gudmap-and-rbk-resources/)), and that you are logged in.

 ## Overview